Volunteer FAQs - Insurance

 - If any incidents occur, an accident report form is submitted to the Ramblers.
 Scheme coordinators can do this via the database or by emailing firstname.lastname@example.org

-Walkers are asked to complete a registration form as a matter of good practice.
-This helps us to capture their name and contact information, provides information to the participants about the risks of walking with specific health conditions, and provides an opportunity to capture information for monitoring and evaluation.
+Walkers are asked to complete a registration form in order to take part in a walk.
+The form helps us to capture their name and contact information; it also provides confirmation that they understand that they walk at their own risk and will seek medical advice if appropriate; and it provides us an opportunity to discuss how we capture anonymous health information for monitoring and evaluation.

 Ensuring the forms are completed is part of good practice procedures, and this was taken into account when our insurers accepted the risk and quoted terms.
 Any deliberate decision to stop this best practice would need to be referred to underwriters and could affect the terms and conditions of the policy or whether insurers wish to continue with the insurance.

-However, if a participant does not want to complete the form, you do not have to stop them joining the walk, but it is important to take their name so you have a record of who has attended on the walk register.
+In addition to completing a walker registration form, it is also important to keep a record of who has attended on the walk register.
 In the event of an insurance claim, this will ensure that we can trace that the individual was in attendance at the time they allege negligence occurred.
-It is also important that walk leaders make participants aware that they walk at their own risk, and if they have any health conditions that may affect them while walking they should let the walk leader know.

 There are no medical or physical disability restrictions under the current policy.
 The insurance does not cover personal accident or medical cover.
 This is the case whether they answer ‘yes’ or ‘no’ to the health screening questions – it does not invalidate the insurance cover.
 Therefore, they can attend the walk – you do not need to stop them attending.